ElizabethThompson98/ElizabethThompson98.github.io/README.md

         .column {
             flex: 1; /* Each column takes up equal space */
-            max-width: 50%; /* Limit each column to half the width of the page */ }
+            max-width: 60%; /* Limit each column to half the width of the page */ }

+        .right-column {
+            max-width: 40%; /* Limit the right column to 40% of the width of the page */
+            margin-right: 20px; /* Adjust the margin to move the content to the right in the right column */ }

         img {